coolguy6764/mdl/README.md

 `mdl -e URL`

 This option is useful when the music titles have the pattern "artist - title".
-In this case, the program will remove "artist" from the title, integrate it to the mp3 and place the file in the artist directory.
+In this case, the program will remove "artist" from the title, integrate it to the ogg and place the file in the artist directory.

 ## Contact